-For Bonanza Creek Energy, I’ve put together three pertinent aspects you should further examine:
+For Bonanza Creek Energy, there are three fundamental factors you should further research:

-- Other Attractive Alternatives : Are there other well-rounded stocks you could be holding instead of BCEI?
-Explore our interactive list of stocks with large potential to get an idea of what else is out there you may be missing!
+- Other High-Growth Alternatives : Are there other high-growth stocks you could be holding instead of Bonanza Creek Energy?
+Explore our interactive list of stocks with large growth potential to get an idea of what else is out there you may be missing!

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.